thaliproject/thali/opensslandthali.md

 Note that in our use of TLS there are no CAs or trust stores.
 In fact, there are no certs at all.
 In Thali we move around the raw public keys, not certs.
 So what we validate at runtime is that the root cert matches a key we recognize and chains properly to the leaf cert.

-We do have potentially revoked public keys, but not certs.
+We do revoke public keys, but not certs.
 This can happen in the case that a particular device and its intermediate and leaf keys are compromised but the root is not.
 In that case the intermediate/leaf keys would be revoked and we do need to be able to check for any certs that try to use them.

 But in general when we receive a chain all we really care about is: